TVR Cluj

 TVR Cluj is public regional TV station available in Transylvania and Maramureş.

 It is the first regional branch of Societatea Română de Televiziune (Romanian Television Company), broadcasting since 3 January 1990.
 It is also the first one to broadcast on its own frequency, starting 15 March 2009—however it still produces programmes for the national stations, TVR1, TVR2 and is a main contributor to TVR3 together with other public regional stations.
 Its headquarters are in Cluj-Napoca.

-TVR Cluj broadcasts mainly in the Romanian language, but also in Hungarian and other national minorities' languages (German, Rroma, Hebrew, Ukrainian etc.).
+TVR Cluj broadcasts primarily in the Romanian language but also in Hungarian and other national minorities' languages (German, Rroma, Hebrew, Ukrainian, etc.).